googlecodelabs/headless-commerce-demo/README.md

 ### Import The Data

-Run the following commands to navigate to the `commercetools-sunrise-data` folder in this repository, install the dependencies and run the import script.
+Run the following commands to install the Node.js dependencies and run the import data script.

 ```bash
 cd commercetools-sunrise-data